NFDI4Chem/workshops/docs/michi/tabular/nmr/v1/table.md

 # Tabular Guidelines

 Level 1: Required Minimum information.
-Can be identified by cardinality no less than 1 and by having green background.
+It can be identified by cardinality no less than 1 and by having green background.

 Level 2: Recommended.
-Can be identified by cardinality starting from 0 and by by having yellow background.
+It can be identified by cardinality starting from 0 and by having a yellow background.
 <div style={{overflowX: 'auto', width: '151%'}}>
 <table >
   <tr style={{ backgroundColor: '#009cbc', color: 'white', fontWeight: 'bold'}}>